carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 {: .challenge}

 Make sure you have downloaded both strains of *S. thermophilus*, LMD-9 and LMG 18311, as they will be required in this and upcoming episodes.

-Finally, it is a good practice to keep your rawdata untouched, taking this into account you can remove the writing permision of the data directory.
+Finally, it is a good practice to keep your raw data untouched, taking this into account you can remove the writing permision of the data directory.

 ~~~